 This drawback doesn’t particularly bother me since my entire business is run online anyway, but it’s worth noting.

 This is the number one bookkeeping software I personally use and recommend to other freelancers and business owners.
-Try FreshBooks out for free and stop wasting time on getting paid.
+Try FreshBooks Cloud Accounting for free and stop wasting time on getting paid.